ddsky/spoonacular-api-clients/javascript/docs/IngredientsApi.md

 let apiInstance = new SpoonacularApi.IngredientsApi();
-let id = 9266; // Number | The id of the ingredient you want the amount for. let nutrient = protein; // String | The target nutrient.
+let id = 9266; // Number | The id of the ingredient you want the amount for. let nutrient = "protein"; // String | The target nutrient.
 See a list of supported nutrients. let target = 2; // Number | The target number of the given nutrient. let opts = {
-  'unit': oz // String | The target unit.
+  'unit': "oz" // String | The target unit.
 };
 apiInstance.computeIngredientAmount(id, nutrient, target, opts, (error, data, response) => {
   if (error) {